 End Sub

-Number = Second(Now()) Mod 11 '
+Number = Second(Now())

-Generate an unknown number using current time
+Mod 11 ' Generate an unknown number using current

 Count = 0